Are you interested in Indian culture? Want to learn more?

 The series also explores aspects of Hindu teachings and mysticism as the leader of a cult becomes a pivotal figure behind the evil plot.
-The relationship between the Guru and his disciples offering further examples of India’s a top-down culture.
+The relationship between the Guru and his disciples offers further examples of India’s top-down culture.

 A superb TV series.
 Watch it!